Klemeesi/ts-insp/README.md

 ## Future improvements

-Some features that will come in the future.
+Some features will come in the future.
 But first the project needs to be improved to be more maintainable:

-Currently I'm concentrating on Mermaid charts so adding more support there is the next long term thing to do.

-But as said, for now I'm concentrating on writing unit tests, writing documentation and making the repository public.
-More comes later.
+-   More unit tests
+-   Traversing should be streamlined
+-   More premade features for Mermaid charts